D-Antonelli/D-Antonelli/README.md

 # 👋🏼 Hi, I'm Derya

-I am full-stack and iOS software enginner and I build beautiful, user-centric web applications.
+I am full-stack and iOS software engineer and I build beautiful, user-centric web applications.
 Occasionally I write technical articles on @dev.to, and previously with @boonandmoil

 ## 👀 Looking for an experienced Full Stack Developer?